-How is Anaplasmosis Diagnosed?
+How Is Anaplasmosis in Dogs Diagnosed?

 Doctors often have a hard time distinguishing between anaplasmosis and Lyme disease, which have some of the same symptoms, especially widespread joint inflammation.
-Sometimes a dog may have both diseases at once, because the same tick species transmit both illnesses.
+Sometimes, a dog may have both diseases at once because the same tick species transmit both illnesses.

-If your veterinarian suspects your pet suffers from anaplasmosis, she’ll run blood tests to pinpoint the antibody culprit and determine if active infection is present.
+If your veterinarian suspects your pet suffers from anaplasmosis, they will run blood tests to pinpoint the antibody culprit and determine if active infection is present.
 Some available tests include enzyme-linked immunosorbent assay (ELISA), indirect fluorescent antibody (IFA), and polymerase chain reaction (PCR) tests.
 In some cases, the bacterial organism can be seen under a microscope.

-How is Anaplasmosis Treated?
+How Is Anaplasmosis Treated?

 Your veterinarian likely will prescribe a 30-day course of the antibiotic doxycycline, which is the same medicine that treats other tick-borne infections.
 Signs of improvement in a dog’s symptoms may be seen within 24 to 48 hours.

 Even after your dog is back to their old self, they may still test positive for anaplasmosis.
 If the disease is not active, however, your vet will probably not prescribe more antibiotics.